sachasayan/minstrel/memory-bank/techContext.md

 ### Component Relationships

 - `AppSidebar` interacts with `fileService` to save projects (triggering potential conversion and state updates) and uses Redux state (`projectsSlice`, `appStateSlice`, `chatSlice`) to manage UI state and data.
+It displays links for Parameters, Outline, and Chapters (Skeleton link removed).
 - `ChatInterface` interacts with `chatSlice` to display/manage chat history and with `chatService` to send messages.
-- `MarkdownViewer` displays Markdown content from the `projectsSlice`.
+- `MarkdownViewer` displays Markdown content (Outline, Chapters) from the `projectsSlice`.
-- `BookOutlineWizard` components manage the new project creation flow. `SummaryPage.tsx` now initiates project creation using the `.mns` format via `fileService`.
+- `BookOutlineWizard` components manage the new project creation flow. `SummaryPage.tsx` now initiates project creation and triggers initial *Outline* generation via `chatService.ts`.
 - `Intro` uses `fileService` (via `fetchProjects`) to list projects (displaying covers via `ProjectLibrary`) and triggers the full project load via Redux actions handled by listeners.
 - `ProjectOverview` displays the loaded project data (including chat) from the Redux store (`projectsSlice`, `chatSlice`).
 - `ProjectParameters` allows editing metadata, including uploading cover artwork (via click or drag-drop), interacting with `projectsSlice`.